VinceZK/Portal/docs/README.md

 Here, I use [Bootstrap](https://getbootstrap.com/docs/4.3/layout/overview/) for typographic, and [Angular Server](https://angular.io/guide/quickstart#step-3-serve-the-application) for real-time rendering.
 When the UI looks good to you, it’s time to bind the data and logic.
-With Angular’s Reactive Form, it is also quite straight forward.
+With Angular’s Reactive Form, it is quite straight forward.

 No matter how the UI looks like, behind the sense, there is a coherent object.
 And what I say “object” here means a nested structure.
 Like a header structure with different item structures,